nodemcu/nodemcu-firmware/docs/en/lfs.md

 With this patch, the `luac.cross` build has been moved into the overall application hierarchy and is now simply a part of the NodeMCU make.
 The old Lua script has been removed from the `tools` directory, together with the need to have Lua preinstalled on the host.

 The LFS image is by default position independent, so is independent of the actual NodeMCU target image.
 You just have to copy it to the target file system and execute a `reload` to copy this to the correct location, relocating all address to the correct base.
 (See `app/lua/lflash.c` for the details.)
 This process is fast.
-However, -a `luac.cross -a` also allows absolute address images to be built for direct flashing into the LFS store during provisioning.
+However, `luac.cross -a` also allows absolute address images to be built for direct flashing into the LFS store during provisioning.

 ### Impact of the Lua Garbage Collector